What Exactly Is Climate Change?

 The short answer: because it affects everything—your food, your health, your safety, and your economy.

-Climate change affects public health in surprising ways:
+3. Health Impacts Climate change affects public health in significant ways:

 -